trentlarson/endorser-ch/sql/README.md

     -- This is the ID of the plan claim JWT to which this Plan directly links.
-    -- It is typically an internal ID, eg. 01D25AVGQG1N8E9JNGK7C7DZRD, but -- also supports external, global IDs.
+    -- It is typically an internal ID, eg. 01D25AVGQG1N8E9JNGK7C7DZRD, but -- also supports external, global IDs (but not internal global IDs).
     --
     -- It's important because a handle ID points to content that can change -- over time, but when claiming that this fulfills a plan we want a